Prospect Street (song): Critical reception

 Upon its release as a single, Anna Martin of Number One praised "Prospect Street" as a "worthy release" which "verges on almost perfect pop – powerful, opulent and polished".
 She added, "Executed in their usual wonderfully melodic style, the Big Dish have once again juggled with the right ingredients – catchy tune, tantalising riffs and highly competent playing – and created yet another tasty sampler."
 John Lee of the Huddersfield Daily Examiner described it as "a boppy little number which has definite chart potential" and added that it is "clean, crisp and ideally suited to extensive radio play".

 Paul Benbow of the Reading Evening Post noted it is "the sort of sound that made hit and after hit for Lloyd Cole".
 William Leith of NME noted the "obvious guitar-rip" from Bruce Springsteen's "Born to Run" and added, "It's a bold move on the part of the group.
 And it's not a bad bit of rock, with a hint of Rod Stewart at the beginning and the odd dropped vocal in the style of Lloyd Cole.
 Polished."
+Edwin Pouncey of Sounds called out the "steal" from "Born to Run" and added that the "blatant rip-off was the only thing to capture my attention as it spun to its doom".
 Roger Morton of Record Mirror commented, "Accomplished white boys making clean soul pop, for the love of mimicry.
 The Big Dish re-release their very decent 'un-recognised gem' with its Northern soul-ish chorus."
 In a 1992 'guide to streets in rock', NME included "Prospect Street" and wrote, "Shite Scots band maintain the tiresome Caledonian tradition of naming songs after streets."